wieckingcp23/cmsc395-pthreads-memory-sharing/README.md

 ---
 ### Academic Use Disclaimer
-This repository is an archived academic project completed as part of coursework at [Institution Name].
+This repository is an archived academic project completed as part of coursework at [Longwood University](https://www.longwood.edu/studentconduct/honor-code/).
 It is provided **for portfolio and reference purposes only**.

 If you are a current student, do not copy or submit this work as your own.